bicerfatih/AWSFlaskImageProcessingAPIService/Deploy_Run_FlaskAPI_AWS_EC2/Deploy_Run_FlaskAPI_AWS_EC2.md

 ```

-Activate the new virtual environment in a new directory
+Activate the new virtual environment in a new directory, for that create a directory
-Create a directory

 ```bash
 mkdir myFlaskAPI